MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-12-07-michael-manring.markdown

 A: You were there?
 {: .interviewer}

 M: I was there.
 Yep!
 I couldn't afford to go to a lot of the cool stuff that was going on.
 But I was around a lot of it.
 And there was an amazing art scene as well.
 [Keith Haring&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Keith_Haring).
+[NOTE: See [Keith Haring artwork here on Artsy&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://www.artsy.net/artist/keith-haring).]
 You'd see Keith Haring paintings that would just appear overnight.
 {: .interviewee}

 A: The [Banksy&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Banksy) of that time, I suppose?